Korea Polytechnic VII Changwon: Academics

 The academics are divided into technician courses, master craftsmen courses, and vocational training/continuing education classes.
 Academic departments include the Department of Computer-Aided Machinery, Department of Mechatronics, Department of Automation Systems, Department of Computer-Aided Die and Mold, Department of Automotive Electronics, Department of Materials, Department of Automation of Plant Facilities, Department of Environmental Chemistry, Department of Electricity, and Department of Electronics.

 History

 The school was first established in 1977.
-At that time it was under the management of the Ministry of Science and Technology; it was transferred to the Ministry of Labor in 1982.
+At that time it was under the management of the Ministry of Science and Technology; it was transferred to the Ministry of Labor (now the Ministry of Employment and Labor) in 1982.
 In 1998, the school was placed under the aegis of the Korea Foundation of Polytechnic Colleges, which manages polytechnic schools throughout the nation.

 Under the KPFC, the school was renamed Changwon Polytechnic College, and continued to expand its offerings.
 The Institute of Continuing Education was opened in 2000, and the Business Incubation Center in the following year.